 Generally the Russian roads are dangerous, bumpy and unimproved (mostly in the countryside), narrow and poorly maintained; while the petrol stations are still few and far between.

-When driving you will also see a lack of adequate signage, a complex Cyrillic alphabet (no English road signs), and keen-eyed traffic police (often corrupt), that will make your car trip a difficult task.
+When driving you will also see a lack of adequate signage, a complex Cyrillic alphabet (no English road signs), and keen-eyed traffic police (often corrupt, but not as much as in the past, at least in big cities), that will make your car trip a difficult task.
 In addition, you should also expect huge traffic jams (both in and outside the city) and reckless Russian drivers who have a reputation for being careless and aggressive.

 For all these reasons, travelling to St Petersburg by car or just driving in Russia isn't really for everybody, but only for intrepid travellers.

-Fortunately things have improved a little in the last few years, main roads and streets have been fixed and modernized, and according to the Head of Rosavtodora, a new large motorway that will link Moscow to St Petersburg is under way.
+Fortunately things have improved a little in the last few years, main roads and streets have been fixed and modernized, and according to the Head of Rosavtodora, a new large motorway that will link Moscow to St Petersburg is under way, and based on the latest updates it should be ready in 2018.
 So there is still hope for things looking better, though from my point of view, there is still a long way to go before reaching the European standard.

 If your answer is yes, then before you start your trip make sure to have all of the car's documentation in perfect order as the ever-hungry Russian police will quickly spot and fine any infraction.